Paraakie/Pong-Game/README.md

 # Pong Game
 This project aims to duplicate the classic Pong game <br>
-using a custom Java class provided by Massey University.
+using a custom Java class provided by Massey University.<br>
 <br>
 GameEnigne.java is not my own.